NCAR/VAPOR/README.md

 Users can perform ad-hoc analysis with VAPOR's interactive Python interpreter; which allows for the creation, modification, and visualization of new variables based on input model data.

-VAPOR is a product of the **National Center for Atmospheric Research's Computational and Information Systems Lab**.
+VAPOR is a product of the **NSF National Center for Atmospheric Research's Computational and Information Systems Lab**.
 Support for VAPOR is provided by the U.S. **National Science Foundation** (grants # 03-25934 and 09-06379, ACI-14-40412), and by the **Korea Institute of Science and Technology Information**

 Project homepage and binary releases can be found at [https://www.vapor.ucar.edu/](https://www.vapor.ucar.edu/)